Azure/AppService/_posts/2021-07-03-Linux-container-from-ACR-with-private-endpoint.md

 3. Create network integrated web app
 4. Pull from private registry

-In closing, there are sections on advanced scenarios and FAQ.
+In closing, there are sections on alternative scenarios and FAQ.

-## Getting Started
+## Getting started

 This is the third article in a series focusing on network security.
 If you missed the first two, you can find them here: